jguillemat/Piwik-openshift-quickstart/README.md

 Add mysql support to your application

-rhc cartridge add -a piwik -c mysql -l $USERNAME
+rhc cartridge add -a piwik -c mysql-5.1 -l $USERNAME

 Make a note of the username, password, and host name as you will need to use these to complete the Piwik installation on OpenShift